 Educate potential customers through a multi-pronged marketing strategy:

 “Ninety-seven percent of people I meet in real life ask, ‘What the heck is a ketone?
-Why is this for me?’” says Brandt.
+Why is this for me?’” says Michael.

 HVMN has a strong marketing presence across the web, building out multiple marketing channels for educating customers about ketones.
 That includes their blog, library, podcast, YouTube channel and social presence across platforms including Twitter, Instagram, and Facebook.
 These channels serve to build trust, dispense education, and provide social proof.

-Here’s Brandt’s advice on building an audience across the internet to educate consumers:
+Here’s Michael’s advice on building an audience across the internet to educate consumers:

 - Start building an audience before you need one.
 “You can build up a following, a community, a content base, before you even start a company, before you even know what company you want to start.
 You'd rather be in a spot where you have 25,000 followers, and then you figure it out, you test out a few different concepts and you see what resonates with your community.
 You'd rather be in that spot than have the “perfect” product and, and no one's around to sell it to.”